pdjr-modules/NOP100/README.md

 To build a module that performs some real-world task you will need some supporting hardware and an elaborated NOP100 firmware that exploits it.
+Follow the links above to find out more.